Transferring Euros to a UK bank account is easy once you understand how it works.

 The easiest way to get your IBAN is to log in to your UK bank account or look at a bank statement.

-We can help you with this if you get stuck.
+You can ask in a branch if you get stuck.

 Are you selling a property abroad?